JLGaumnitz/mongo-news-scraper/README.md

 ![Mongo News Scraper 1 Note Deleted](./imagesForReadme/mongo_news_scraper_09_notes_modal_with_1_note_deleted.PNG)

-To move an article out of this list, click the button that says "Remove from Saved Articles" and it moves back to the Home page.
+To move an article out of this list, click the button that says "Remove from Saved Articles" and the article moves back to the Home page.
 (All notes are lost when the article is moved out of the Saved Articles list.)

+<strong>A few other notes:</strong> <br>
 "The Horse" logo at the top left is an active link that takes you to the main page of thehorse.com.
-The other links are red if not followed, gray on hover, and black if followed.
+All of the links are red if not followed, black on hover, and navy blue if followed.

+The site is mobile responsive, built with Bootstrap 4.0 and CSS with media queries.

-<strong>To create the app from my files in my GitHub repository:</strong>
+### Creating the app from my files in my GitHub repository ###

 To install and use this application yourself, clone the GitHub repository.